$L_2$-variation of L\'{e}vy driven BSDEs with non-smooth terminal conditions: Introduction

-provided that the time grid for the discretization is chosen in an appropriate way (like in \cite{GGG}), and the discretized terminal condition converges in this order.
-Without any assumptions on the dependence of the terminal condition $\xi$ on a forward process $X,$ Hu, Nualart and Song \cite{HuNuSong} have shown the convergence rate $\half$ supposing Malliavin differentiability properties of $\xi$ (and of the generator). \\ For a BSDE driven by a Poisson random measure, Bouchard and Elie \cite{BouchardElie} proved that the convergence rate is of order $\half$ (in the non-degenerate case) if the terminal condition is given by $\xi =g(X_T)$ where $g$ is Lipschitz. \\ Here we study whether {\BBB the $\Ltwo$-variation would allow} to achieve the convergence rate $\half$ with a terminal condition $\xi=g(X_{r_1},...,X_{r_m})$ and whether the Lipschitz condition on $g$ can be weakened to a Malliavin fractional smoothness condition.
-The method we use allows to answer this question in the case where $X$ is the L\'evy process itself. \\ {\BBB In the Brownian setting, in case of a zero generator it is stated in \cite[relation (8)]{GeissHujo} that the rate $\half$ is the best possible as long as $\xi$ can not be represented as a linear function of $W_T.$ Moreover, in \cite[Theorem 3.5]{GeissHujo} it is shown that for equidistant grids there is a direct connection between the convergence rate and the index of fractional smoothness of the terminal condition.
-In \cite[Theorem 5 and 6]{GGL} the same results are recovered for $W$ replaced by a square integrable L\'evy process $X,$ even if the L\'evy process does not have a Brownian part. \\} The paper is organised as follows.
-In Section 2 we describe the setting and recall some needed facts.
-In Section 3 {\BBB we recall some basic facts about Malliavin calculus in the L\'evy setting.
-Furthermore, we state a result about Malliavin differentiability of the solution $(Y,Z)$ to a BSDE.} Its proof which follows ideas of Pardoux and Peng \cite{PP1} can be found in the appendix.
-Our method to show the $\Ltwo$-regularity of solutions to BSDEs exploits the fact that their Malliavin derivative is piece-wise constant in time.
+The paper is organised as follows.
+In Section~\ref{sec2}, we describe the setting and recall some needed facts.
+In Section~\ref{sec3} we recall some basic facts about Malliavin calculus in the L\'evy setting.
+Furthermore, we state a result about Malliavin differentiability of the solution $(Y,Z)$ to a BSDE.
+Our method to show the $\LLL_2$-regularity of solutions to BSDEs exploits the fact that their Malliavin derivative is piece-wise constant in time.
 This is ensured by selecting a terminal condition which has this property.
-For this purpose we introduce a space of suitable terminal conditions and investigate the chaos expansion of the according solution in Section 4.
-Section 5 contains our main result, equivalences and implications concerning the $\Ltwo$-regularity of $(Y,Z)$.
-An important fact, which will be considered in Section 6, is a sufficient condition for the $\Ltwo$-regularity of the solution: a certain Malliavin fractional smoothness of the terminal condition (in addition to our standing assumption that the generator is Lipschitz).
+For this purpose, we introduce a space of suitable terminal conditions and investigate the chaos expansion of the according solution in Section~\ref{sec4}.
+Section~\ref{sec5} contains our main result, equivalences and implications concerning the $\LLL_2$-regularity of $(Y,Z)$.
+An important fact, which will be considered in Section~\ref{sec6}, is a \mbox{sufficient} condition for the $\LLL_2$-regularity of the solution: a certain Malliavin fractional smoothness of the terminal condition (in addition to our standing assumption that the generator is Lipschitz).